-NuvaRing is a hormonal birth control (contraceptive) device for women.
-It's a flexible, transparent plastic ring that's inserted into the vagina.
-You wear NuvaRing for three weeks, and then remove it — allowing menstruation to occur — and then insert a new ring after a week.
+The vaginal ring is a hormonal birth control (contraceptive) device for women.
+It's a flexible, latex-free plastic ring that's inserted into the vagina.
+It contains the hormones estrogen and progesterone, which are released over a three-week period.
+You wear the vaginal ring for three weeks, and then remove it — allowing menstruation to occur — and then insert a new ring after a week.

-Similar to combination birth control pills, NuvaRing prevents pregnancy by releasing hormones into your body.
+Similar to combination birth control pills, the vaginal ring prevents pregnancy by releasing hormones into your body.
 The hormones suppress ovulation — keeping your ovaries from releasing an egg.

 - Thicken cervical mucus to keep sperm from reaching an egg